ExistentialHeroics/ExistentialHeroics.github.io/about.md

 title: About
 subtitle: What is the Existential Heroism Institute?
 ---
+### Description
+Existential Heroism Institute provides strategic analysis for world-scale issues along with research, reports, and educational materials to support social and environmental solutions.

 ### The Author
 My name is William James.
 I am the founder and Execitive Director of EHI (Existential Heroism Institute).